uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 On September 22, 2014, at the World Conference on Indigenous Peoples (wcip) in New York, the United Nations General Assembly adopted an action-oriented “Outcome Document” to guide the implementation of the Declaration.
 Member states from around the world committed, among other things, to the following:

-Taking, in consultation and cooperation with indigenous peoples, appropriate measures at the national level, including legislative, policy, and administrative measures, to achieve the ends of the Declaration, and to promote awareness of it among all sectors of society, including members of legislatures, the judiciary and the civil service…
+> Taking, in consultation and cooperation with indigenous peoples, appropriate measures at the national level, including legislative, policy, and administrative measures, to achieve the ends of the Declaration, and to promote awareness of it among all sectors of society, including members of legislatures, the judiciary and the civil service…
 [para.
 7] We commit ourselves to cooperating with indigenous peoples, through their own representative institutions, to develop and implement national action plans, strategies or other measures, where relevant, to achieve the ends of the Declaration [para.
 8] …
 [and also] encourage the private sector, civil society and academic institutions to take an active role in promoting and protecting the rights of indigenous peoples.
 [para.
 30]12

-The “Outcome Document” represented an important step forward with regard to implementing the Declaration in practical terms.
+The “Outcome Document” represented an important step forward with regard to implementing the _Declaration_ in practical terms.
 The development of national action plans, strategies, and other concrete measures will provide the necessary structural and institutional frameworks for ensuring that Indigenous peoples’ right to self-determination is realized across the globe.

 Canada issued a formal statement at the wcip, objecting to certain paragraphs of the document related to the principle of obtaining the “free, prior and informed consent” (fpic) of Indigenous peoples when states are making decisions that will affect their rights or interests, including economic development on their lands.
 Canada said,
-Free, prior and informed consent, as it is considered in paragraphs 3 and 20 of the wcip Outcome Document, could be interpreted as providing a veto to Aboriginal groups and in that regard, cannot be reconciled with Canadian law, as it exists…
+> Free, prior and informed consent, as it is considered in paragraphs 3 and 20 of the wcip Outcome Document, could be interpreted as providing a veto to Aboriginal groups and in that regard, cannot be reconciled with Canadian law, as it exists…
 Canada cannot support paragraph 4, in particular, given that Canadian law, recently reaffirmed in a Supreme Court of Canada decision, states the Crown may justify the infringement of an Aboriginal or Treaty right if it meets a stringent test to reconcile Aboriginal rights with a broader public interest.[^13]

 In a public statement, Indigenous leaders and their supporters said that Canada’s concerns were unfounded, noting that

-the notion that the Declaration could be interpreted as conferring an absolute and unilateral veto power has been repeatedly raised by Canada as a justification for its continued opposition to the Declaration.
+> the notion that the Declaration could be interpreted as conferring an absolute and unilateral veto power has been repeatedly raised by Canada as a justification for its continued opposition to the Declaration.
-This claim, however, has no basis either in the un Declaration or in the wider body of international law.
+This claim, however, has no basis either in the UN Declaration or in the wider body of international law.
 Like standards of accommodation and consent set out by the Supreme Court of Canada, fpic in international law is applied in proportion to the potential for harm to the rights of Indigenous peoples and to the strength of these rights.
-The word “veto” does not appear in the un Declaration… Canada keeps insisting that Indigenous peoples don’t have a say in development on their lands.
+The word “veto” does not appear in the UN Declaration… Canada keeps insisting that Indigenous peoples don’t have a say in development on their lands.
-This position is not consistent with the un Declaration on the Rights of Indigenous Peoples, decisions by its own courts, or the goal of reconciliation.[^14]
+This position is not consistent with the UN _Declaration on the Rights of Indigenous Peoples_, decisions by its own courts, or the goal of reconciliation.[^14]

 Reflecting on the importance of the Declaration to First Nations, Inuit, and Métis peoples in Canada, Grand Chief Edward John, Hereditary Chief of the Tl’azt’en Nation in northern British Columbia, explained,

-We have struggled for generations for recognition of our rights.
+> We have struggled for generations for recognition of our rights.
 We have fought for our survival, dignity and well-being, and the struggle continues.
 Canada’s denial of First Nations’ land rights falls well short of the minimum standards affirmed by the Declaration and demonstrates a clear failure by Canada to implement its human rights obligations.
 Prime Minister Harper’s apology for Canada’s role in the Indian Residential Schools acknowledged that the policy of assimilation was wrong and has no place in our country.